JacksonJS12/JacksonJS12/README.md

 - I am Deniz Ivanov, 16y.o.
 - I'm C# Developer in making ✨
 - I study in SoftUni, trying to learn something new daily 🙏
-- Currently I'm looking for a remote job 🌎
+- Currently I'm looking for more experience,
+  I'm up to for work or for some tasks to do for FREE 🌎
 - You can reach me: d.ivan0v.6100@gmail.com 📝

 ### :fire: My Stats: